Southwick's Zoo: Updates and additions

 Over the last 20 years, several of the animal exhibits have been updated to more closely resemble the animals' natural habitat.
 African Plains Exhibit Expansion: The zoo has enhanced its African plains exhibit, featuring zebras and ostriches in a more natural, open environment that mimics their native habitats.
 This exhibit provides visitors with a safari-like experience and better visibility of the animals.

 Southwick's Zoo began offering giraffe encounters on weekends in 2010.

 In 2014, EARTH Ltd. and Southwick's Zoo began offering rhinoceros encounters to help promote rhinoceros conservation.
 These encounters allow visitors to meet the zoo's two white rhinos, Thelma and Louise.

 In 2016, Southwick's Zoo opened a new reptile and insect walk-through building that houses more than 20 species.
 In 2017, a new restaurant and event building opened to the public and zoo guests.

 In 2021, the Festival of Illumination: World of Lights! was organized at Southwick's Zoo.

+In 2025 the resident female Chimpanzee Carol passed away.
+Carol was well known by visitors for her tendency to smoke cigarettes as well as being the great granddaughter of Bubbles, the beloved pet of pop singer Michael Jackson.